 I’ve never had a conventional 9 to 5 office job and I’m not planning on acquiring one any time soon.
 I hear they’re great for one thing though: a space to call your very own office.

 View this post on Instagram

 Most days, I’d love to feel the energy that comes from working in an inspiring place surrounded by other passionate people who are working on projects they love.
+In fact, there are many benefits of a creative coworking space, one of which being that it’s very encouraging seeing other people achieve their dreams and it makes me work harder to achieve my dreams too.
 In wanting to be in that kind of environment, I, like most creatives my age, have spent countless hours working in coffee shops and the scenario that follows is bound to happen at least once a day: I’ve consumed many, many coffees in hopes that the employees won’t be annoyed that I’ve set up camp in their store.

 My bladder is now about to burst.
 I have to pack up all my things in order to use the restroom because it feels irresponsible to leave everything out and ask a stranger to watch my things.
 I come back from the bathroom to find that someone else has set up shop in my former spot – they’re obviously also going to be working there for hours now and I must decide if I will either be finding a new coffee place to reenact this little ditty or just go back home to my makeshift “bed office” to work.
 If you recognized yourself in the story I just told, I have fantastic news for you: the new trend of co-working office spaces is truly a fantastic, dynamic change in workspaces and you are going to absolutely love them!

 You’ve inevitably seen/heard the Do The Daniel Toronto team rave about our offices at Spaces Queen West, but did you know that there is probably a Spaces spot near you as well?
 Spaces, an Amsterdam-born company, has always been at the forefront of the co-working movement and they currently have 137 locations in over 30 countries!